 Looking for an easy way to clean the ashes out of your fireplace?
 Place a double layer of heavy-duty aluminum foil across the bottom of the fireplace or under the wood grate.
-The next day—or once you’re sure all the ashes have cooled—simply fold it up and throw it away.
+The next day—once you’re sure all the ashes have cooled—simply fold it up and throw it away.

-Find out 13 bad cleaning habits that are actually making your home dirtier.
+Find out 13 cleaning mistakes that are actually making your home dirtier.

 Attach a patch